up1/course-introduction-docker/workshop-online/12-factor/README.md

 ## 4. Backing services

-Application must make no distinction between a service running locally or as a third-party. (without any code changes)
+Application must make no distinction between a service running locally or as a third-party library. (without any code changes)

 Example : change mysql to postgresql or to Cloud database